elelpublic/jvmcom/README.md

 ### Unexpected leaving

 If a node crashes the other nodes will of course not be notified automatically.
-Should one node come across a serve no longer being available it will send an "lost <ID>" to all active nodes for them be updated about the node loss.
+Should one node come across a service no longer being available it will send a "lost <ID>" to all active nodes for them be updated about the node loss.

 A health service could also be built, to regularly ping all nodes and report any unexpected joins or losses.